-3. Under the Email Template section, select the email design you would like to use or create a new one.
+3. On the Email step, select the email design you would like to use or create a new one

 Add any personalization to your email design with data fields and dynamic tags.
 Learn more about data fields.

-4. Under the Recipients section, assign the list you will be using to the campaign.
+4. On the Recipients step, assign the list you will be using to the campaign

 What to expect when assigning your List Manager list:

 - Note that you won’t be importing any subscribers yet.
 Automated campaigns are designed to import subscribers at the time of sending.
 In this step you'll only be assigning the list that WordFly will use each time the campaign is scheduled to send.

 - It is expected that the imported number will initially be 0 subscribers since the campaign hasn't imported any addresses yet.